Posted on 13 May 2020, updated on 21 December 2023.

 Get an AWS free trial account

-If you already have an AWS account, you can skip this section.
+If you already have an Amazon Web Services account, you can skip this section.

 First, you have to create your AWS account.
 You will have to enter your credit card but don’t worry, every component you will deploy will not incur fees.